Borknab/cs4245-project/docs/index.md

 #### Tranformer
 <p align="justify">
-For the Transformer, we started with a manual selection of values for embedding size, batch size, number of attention heads, hidden dimensions of the feedforward layer, dropout, and encoders to find a subset of value ranges that showed promising results.
+For the Transformer, we started with a manual selection of values for embedding size, batch size, number of attention heads, hidden dimensions of the feedforward layer, dropout, and number of encoder layers, to find a subset of value ranges that showed promising results.
 </p>

 <p align="justify">
-Taking the obtained initial results into consideration, we then employed <i>Optuna</i> to perform Bayesian hyperparameter optimization.
+Taking the obtained initial results into consideration, we then employed the <i>Optuna</i> Python package to perform Bayesian hyperparameter optimization.
 The process returned an optimal configuration that revolved around lower values across the parameters - an embedding size between 48 to 256, attention heads in the range of 2 to 4, 1 to 3 encoder layers, and a low dropout rate from 0.1 to 0.2.
 A batch size of 64 demonstrated the best results.
 The best performing model was run with the following hyperparameters:
 </p>

 | Num of Encoders | Embedding Size | Num of Attention Heads | Dropout Rate | Num of FFNN Layers | FFNN Hidden Size | Patience | Batch Size |